otobongfp/otobongfp/README.md

 <!-- ### Tech Stack -->

 ## Experimenting with...
-- ✅ Rust and Golang.
+- ✅ Rust and Solidity.

 <!--
 ### Badges & Certifications